RAYNBINGHAN3/solana-onchain-program/README.md

 # Anchor development environment is required
 anchor build

-# Before deployment and execution, be sure to manually configure accounts and pools
 # This project provides no security guarantees for any on-chain operations
 ```

 ## Suggestions

-- It's recommended to `fork` this project, then refactor and optimize it by combining the design principles of `pinocchio` with your own requirements.
+- It's recommended to `fork` this project, then optimize it by combining the design principles of `pinocchio` with your own requirements.
-- Avoid directly copying the code.
-Always conduct a code review and gain a deep understanding of the business logic.
+- Always conduct a code review and gain a deep understanding of the business logic.

 ---